Kayaker wearing Wiley X Polarized Sunglasses

 So Why The Disparity?

 Many people focus only on fashion or price when choosing sunglasses.
-Which means they may purchase sunglasses that don’t adequately filter harmful UV radiation.
+This means they may purchase sunglasses that don’t adequately filter harmful UV radiation.
 Others don’t feel wearing UV protection is an absolute necessity all the time.
-The fact is, most people don’t realize the long-term health risks to their eyes caused by exposure to UV radiation.
+Most people don’t realize the long-term health risks to their eyes caused by exposure to UV radiation.

 Wiley X Sunglasses Running Outdoors